chinenual/synergize/docs/librarian.md

 # Library Mode

 By default, Synergy is in "Library Mode".
-This allows you to view voice VCE's and cartridge CRT's and load voices into your Synergy, but does not allow you to edit voice parameters.
+This allows you to view voice VCE's and cartridge CRT's and load voices into your Synergy but does not allow you to edit voice parameters.

 ## Voices

-You can load a VCE from the `Load / Save` menu button, or use the library navigator on the left of the screen to load a voice.
+You can load a VCE from the `Load / Save` menu button or use the library navigator on the left of the screen to load a voice.

 The right panel will show the contents of the voice.
-The tabs are the same as in Voicing Mode, except parameters are not editable.
-See the [Voicing Mode](voicing.md) chapter for details on how each parameter is displayed and what they mean.
+The tabs are the same as in Voicing Mode except parameters are not editable.
+See the [Voicing Mode](voicing.md) chapter for details on how each parameter is displayed and what it means.

 ## Cartridges

-You can load a CRT from the `Load / Save` menu button, or use the library navigator on the left of the screen to load a cart.
+You can load a CRT from the `Load / Save` menu button or use the library navigator on the left of the screen to load a cart.

 The right panel will show the 24 cartridge slots with the names of each voice.
 Click on any voice to drill down and view the voice's parameters.
 When loaded from a cart, the voice tabs show both the Cart and Voice names (CartName / VoiceName) above the tabs.
 Click the CartName to return to the Cart overview.